 Most of our favorite pepper recipes call for fresh peppers.
 You can't find fresher peppers than those you just picked yourself.
 Additionally, eating peppers, both hot and sweet, is good for your health.

 Here are some nutrition facts about sweet peppers.
-One cup of chopped sweet peppers contains:
+On average, one cup of chopped sweet peppers contains:

 There are many hot pepper varieties available, each with their own nutritional information.
 Hot peppers contain capsaicin, which research suggests may have many health benefits, including pain relief.
 It may also aid digestive and circulatory health.
 Research also suggests that capsaicin may thin blood platelets, reducing the risks of heart attacks or blood clots and lowering cholesterol levels.
 Capsaicin may also suppress appetite and help boost metabolism.